kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

 ### Constructors

   * `DynamicView()`: Default Constructor.
 No allocations are made, no reference counting happens.
 All extents are zero and its data pointer is NULL.
-  * `DynamicView( const DynamicView<RT, RP...>& rhs)`: Copy constructor with compatible view.
+  * `DynamicView( const DynamicView<RT, RP...>& rhs)`: Copy constructor from a compatible View.
 Follows View assignment rules.
   * `DynamicView( DynamicView&& rhs)`: Move constructor
   * `DynamicView( const std::string & arg_label, const unsigned min_chunk_size, const unsigned max_extent )`: Standard allocating constructor.
-    * `arg_label`: a user provided label, which is used for profiling and debugging purposes.
+    * `arg_label`: a user-provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
-    * `min_chunk_size`: user provided minimum chunk size needed for memory allocation, will be raised to nearset power-of-two for more efficient memory access operations.
+    * `min_chunk_size`: user-provided minimum chunk size needed for memory allocation, will be raised to nearest power-of-two for more efficient memory access operations.
-    * `max_extent`: user provided maximum size, required in order to allocate a chunk-pointer array.
+    * `max_extent`: user-provided maximum size, required to allocate a chunk-pointer array.
-    * The `resize_serial` method must be called after construction to reserve desired amount of memory, bound by `max_extent`.
+    * The `resize_serial` method must be called after construction to reserve the desired amount of memory, bound by `max_extent`.

 ### Data Access Functions